ewjohn127/dsc_project2/README.md

 Based on our data, it is clear that the location of the home has a large factor of its price.
 By binning the zipcodes into three categories, 'urban', 'suburban', and 'rural', we were able to create a more accurate model.

+Moving away from Seattle decreases the value of the home, on average.
+The two most important factors in your homes price are livable space, and construction grade.

 ### Limitations

 When checking for the assumptions of linearity, we did come across some problems.
 However, our model does perform better than the base, but the results show that our model can still be improved.

 Our data was limited to years 2014-2015.
-Preferreably, we would want as more data to create a better model.
+Preferably, we would want more data to create a better model.

 ## Future Investigations